ericclack/clojure-wiki/README.md

 # clojure-wiki

-A simple Clojure wiki engine with a CouchDB backend.
+A simple Clojure wiki engine with a CouchDB backend, intended as a personal wiki.
 Content is written in Markdown and the engine supports tag navigation and simple word search.

 ## Prerequisites